how TREES CLEAN WATER

 Trees are designed by nature to hold and clean water, making them a vital part of any infrastructure whether it be in an urban or rural area.
-In a previous blog “How Planting Trees Can Help Reduce Your Carbon Footprint”, it's explained that mature trees help reduce runoff in urban settings.
+In a previous blog, How Planting Trees Can Help Reduce Your Carbon Footprint, we explained that mature trees help reduce runoff in urban settings.
 This prevents water from ending up in storm drains, and that reduces dependency on water treatment facilities.
-The benefits add up over time since gallons of rainfall are diverted from treatment, saving time and energy.
+The benefits add up over time, since gallons of rainfall are diverted from treatment, saving time and energy.

 Trees not only save rain water from ending up in the storm drains, trees also play a large role in our ecosystems watershed.
 A watershed is an area of land that catches the water which then makes its way into streams, rivers, lakes, and ultimately to the sea.

 After a period of heavy rainfall or flash flooding, trees will absorb a large part of the rainfall, which reduces the negative environmental impact.
 These trees will then release water back into the earth and atmosphere over time rather than all at once.